SAP-samples/cloud-mdk-tutorial-samples/README.md

 * How to add client side validation rule
 * How to implement deep linking opening an installed app like SAP Mobile Cards, SAP Fiori Client etc.
 * How to upload client logs, enable Push notifications, add Styling, handle Error Archive, OData Annotations
-* How to create a custom MDK client using MDK SDK
+* How to create your branded MDK client
+	* using Cloud Build Service
+	* using MDK SDK
 *  How to write a custom extension control using NativeScript

 Above folders point to related tutorial mission/group.